-The Corporation operates an Option Plan, LTIP and a DSU Plan (See further information below) to provide its employees, consultants, officers and directors (as applicable) with a long-term incentive for high performance and commitment to the Corporation.
+The Corporation operates a stock option plan (the "Option Plan", a long term incentive plan (the "LTIP") and a Deferred Share Unit Plan (the "DSU Plan") (see further below) to provide its employees, consultants, officers and directors (as applicable) with a long-term incentive for high performance and commitment to the Corporation.
 Options granted under the Option Plan and RSUs granted under the LTIP vest over a period of time as designated by the Board.